Korean Braised Beef Short Ribs (Galbi-Jjim)

 - Dried sea kelp: It is needed to make a stock to use in the stew.
 Widely available in any Asian stores.

-- Kiwi: it makes the beef very tender
+- Kiwi: Makes the beef very tender

 - Soy sauce: Seasons and flavors the dish overall.